 The difficulty of Bitcoin mining, or the amount of computational resources required for a set amount of reward for recording a new block, directly affects the expected economic returns for Bitcoin miners, which in turn affects the demand for our Bitcoin mining machines.
 Bitcoin mining difficulty is a measure of how much computing power is required to record a new block, and it is affected by the total amount of computing power in the Bitcoin network.
 The Bitcoin algorithm is designed so that one block is generated, on average, every ten minutes, no matter how much computing power is in the network.
 Thus, as more computing power joins the network, and assuming the rate of block creation does not change (remaining at one block generated every ten minutes), the amount of computing power required to generate each block and hence the mining difficulty increases.
 In other words, based on the current design of the Bitcoin network, Bitcoin mining difficulty would increase together with the total computing power available in the Bitcoin network, which is in turn affected by the number of Bitcoin mining machines in operation.
-For example, Bitcoin mining difficulty would increase based on increases in the total computing power available in the Bitcoin network, which is in turn affected by the number of Bitcoin mining difficulty increased by approximately 105 times, according to BTC.com.
+From January 2017 to December 2023, Bitcoin mining difficulty increased by approximately 214 times, according to BTC.com.
 As a result, a strong growth in sales of our Bitcoin mining machines can contribute to further growth in the total computing power in the network, thereby driving up the difficulty of Bitcoin mining and resulting in downward pressure on the expected economic return of Bitcoin mining and the demand for, and pricing of, our products.

 In addition, the number of Bitcoin awarded for solving a block in the blockchain halves approximately every four years until the estimated complete depletion of Bitcoin by around the year 2140.
 In each of 2013, 2014 and 2015, approximately 25 Bitcoin were awarded for each block solved.
-The number of Bitcoin awarded for solving a block halved in 2016 to 12.5 Bitcoin per block, and halved again in May 2020 to 6.25 Bitcoin per block.
-We have experienced declined demand for Bitcoin mining machines since the Bitcoin halving event in May 2020 as the mining rewards were slashed and the expected economic returns on Bitcoin mining was adversely affected.
+The number of Bitcoin awarded for solving a block halved in 2016 to 12.5 Bitcoin per block, and halved again in May 2020 to 6.25 Bitcoin per block, and halved again on April 19, 2024 to 3.125 Bitcoin per block.
+If the digital asset rewards for mining blocks or the transaction fees for recording transactions on the Bitcoin Network are not sufficiently high to incentivize miners, or if certain jurisdictions continue to limit or otherwise regulate mining activities, miners may cease expending processing power to mine blocks and confirmations of transactions on the Bitcoin Blockchain could be slowed.
+Currently, the fixed reward for solving a new block is 3.125 Bitcoin per block.
+The number of Bitcoin rewarded for solving a new block is expected to decrease by half after every 210,000 blocks.
+The next halving is expected to occur roughly every four years, until the number of Bitcoin in existence reaches the predetermined 21 million Bitcoin.
+We have experienced declined demand for Bitcoin mining machines since the Bitcoin halving events in May 2020 and April 2024 as the mining rewards were slashed and the expected economic returns on Bitcoin mining was adversely affected.